pphyom/pphyom/README.md

 My capstone project involved developing a data visualization and summarization web app that can be used
 - to summarize the daily test data of AI-driven servers,
-- to upgrade/downgrade software such as BIOS, BMC, and other firmware,
+- to upgrade/downgrade firmware such as BIOS, BMC, and drivers,
-- to run and debug various utility tools such as IPMI tools and etc.., to control computer servers remotely in one place for manufacturing daily workflow, which sparked my interest in integrating software solutions.
+- to run and debug various third-party utility tools such as IPMI tools etc.., to control computer servers remotely in one place for manufacturing daily workflow, which sparked my interest in integrating software solutions.